 Medical Care – Medications management, in some cases dementia care, possibly registered nursing on site full or part time

 The typical AL community is located in a suburban setting, has been open for nine years, and has an average of about 62 assisted living units and 20 dementia care (ALZ) units, with a resident capacity between 90 and 100.
 Assisted living units are more akin to efficiency apartments with private baths, but with minimal or no kitchen facilities.
 Common areas include a central dining room and space for hospitality services, but on a smaller scale than in an independent living (IL) community.
 In most surveys, freestanding Alzheimer (ALZ) communities are considered a specialized type of AL community.
-The typical ALZ community is smaller and slightly newer than the average AL community and has higher staffing ratios.
-An ALZ community is usually a one story secure community with about 40 units or 60-resident capacity.
-ALZ care is also often provided in dedicated units within an AL community (on the third floor of the community in Exhibit 16 for example) or in a dedicated unit within a skilled nursing facility.
+The typical Memory Care (MC) community is smaller and slightly newer than the average AL community and has higher staffing ratios.
+An MC community is usually a one story secure community with about 40 units or 60-resident capacity.
+Memory care is also often provided in dedicated units within an AL community (on the third floor of the community shown above for example) or in a dedicated unit within a skilled nursing facility.

 Approximately 98% of the AL communities surveyed by ASHA in 2011 were owned by for-profit companies, with about 47% of the total owned by publicly traded companies and 2% owned by not-for-profit organizations.
 All of the AL communities surveyed were rental communities.